Tarkov-Lambda/Lambda-Project/README.md

+# ALPHA NOTICE
+The project is currently in private testing phase and is not fully released yet.
+This repository contains code and only a portion of required asset bundles for gameplay.

+## On the shoulders of giants we stand
+This project wouldn't be possible without
+- **Battlestate Games** - Developing Escape From Tarkov for over 10 years.
+- **SPT Crew** - Creating and maintaining an exuberantly ambitious ecosystem.
+- **Lacyway** - Spearheading Fika, Dedicated Servers, and doing all the hard multiplayer work this project depends on.

 ## Credits
 - **ifp**: Core • Gamemodes • Equipment • Networking • Maps • Steam Audio
 - **tarkin**: Core • UI/UX • Maps • Mentor